 Editing 2D Content

-When you select items in the Form Editor, selection handles appear around their edges and in their corners.
+When you select items in Form Editor, markers appear around their edges and in their corners.
 Depending on the shape of the cursor, you can move, resize, or rotate the item by dragging it.
 The following image shows the move cursor.

 Choose Tools > Options > Qt Quick > Qt Quick Designer to specify settings for snapping.
 In the Parent item padding field, specify the distance in pixels between the parent item and the snapping lines.
 In the Sibling item spacing field, specify the distance in pixels between sibling items and the snapping lines.

 The following image shows the snapping lines (1) when Parent item padding is set to 5 pixels.

 Form Editor displays the boundaries of items.
 To hide them, select the button.

 The width and height of the root item in a QML file determine the size of the component.
 You can reuse components, such as buttons, in different sizes in other QML files and design UIs for use with different device profiles, screen resolution, or screen orientation.
 The component size might also be zero (0,0) if its final size is determined by property bindings.

 To experiment with different component sizes, enter values in the Override Width and Override Height fields (1) on the canvas toolbar.
 The changes are displayed in the Form Editor view (2) and in the States view (3), but the property values are not changed permanently in the QML file.
 You can permanently change the property values in the Properties view (4).